sudheerj/javascript-interview-questions/README.md

 427. ### What is the difference between dense and sparse arrays?

-     An array contians items at each index starting from first(0) to last(array.length - 1) is called as Dense array.
+     An array contains items at each index starting from first(0) to last(array.length - 1) is called as Dense array.
 Whereas if at least one item is missing at any index, the array is called as sparse.

      Let's see the below two kind of arrays,